 Visitors who will remain outdoors for the entirety of their time on campus for the purpose of traveling through or viewing public art installations are not required to sign an attestation, but are required to adhere to safety precautions including wearing a face covering outdoors when in the presence of others and maintaining social distance of at least 6 feet at all times.

-The COVID-19 pandemic has created substantial individual and community health risks that likely will remain until there is an effective vaccine.
+The COVID-19 pandemic has created substantial individual and community health risks that likely will remain until there is an effective vaccine widely distributed to the public.
 Even with extensive planning and focus on the community’s health and safety, the University of Chicago cannot eliminate these risks.
 Together we can try to reduce risk, but only if each of us commits to fostering a culture of shared responsibility for our individual and collective health and safety.
 The University thus expects every person who comes to a University facility, whether as an academic appointee, postdoctoral researcher, staff member, student, volunteer, contractor, or visitor, to adopt precautions designed to mitigate the risk of viral transmission.
 The University has outlined these safety precautions on this website.

 Before You Visit: